Why Apartment Construction Delays Are a Global Trend — Lessons from US, UK & Canada for Garden City, Bahria Town

 The Global Reality: You Are Not Alone

 “Why is this happening to me?
-Why here?
+How here?
 Why now?”

 The answer may surprise you.